Kenny1941/Crypto_Bot/README.md

 Steps to get started using the bot:

-1) Sign up for a binance account, you can use the link below to get started: https://accounts.binance.us/en/register?ref=56432230
+1) Sign up for a binance account, you can use this link to create your account: https://accounts.binance.us/en/register?ref=56432230

 2) After Creating an account, go to "API Management" to get your API keys: